Psychology

 What is Psychology?

 Psychology is the scientific study of behavior and mental processes.
 It examines behavior and mental processes in an effort to serve human welfare.
-The Bachelor of Science degree with a major in Psychological Science is designed to provide students with strong research, communication, and critical thinking skills.
-As such, the program requires completion of an Introductory Psychology course, a Careers in Psychology course, three research-based courses, courses from the primary areas of the discipline, and a senior capstone experience.
+The Bachelor of Science degree with a major in Psychology is designed to provide students with strong research, communication, and critical thinking skills.
+As such, the program requires completion of an Introductory Psychology course, a Careers in Psychology course, three research-focused courses, courses from the primary areas of the discipline, and a senior capstone experience.
+The undergraduate degree with a major in psychological science provides students with a strong foundation for graduate study in a variety of disciplines.
+It also provides a broad liberal arts education that can serve as an entry point into bachelor’s degree-level careers.
+Students are encouraged to select courses in consultation with an advisor.

 Radow College of Humanities and Social Sciences